Florida State University, 1986, B.S. In Biology

 Ray currently resides in Tampa, FL., where he maintains a studio.
 His work is a synthesis of life experiences and a desire to illuminate the subconscious.
 Elements of abstract expressionism, surrealism, pop art, biology, and psychedelic music all combine and intertwine, creating an unique style of abstract painting.
 Each work is an experiment, as different paints mix and swirl, with meticulous layering providing the final touch.

 Ray was diagnosed with a high-grade myxofibrosarcoma in 2011.
 He is currently a patient at Moffitt Cancer Center in Tampa, FL.
-He recently underwent surgery and received radiation for a recurrence and metastasis of his cancer.
-He mounted a collaborative exhibition, entitled "My Sarcoma," in the Healing Arts Gallery at Moffitt Cancer Center, curated by the University Of South Florida Contemporary Art Museum.
+He has undergone multiple surgeries, several courses of radiation, chemotherapy and a clinical trial.
+He mounted a collaborative exhibition, entitled "My Sarcoma," in the Healing Arts Gallery at Moffitt Cancer Center, curated by the University Of South Florida Contemporary Art Museum in 2013.
 This exhibit illuminated his experiences as an artist and cancer patient.
 He recently collaborated with his Pathologist at Moffitt, Dr. Marilyn Bui, on the book, "The Healing Art Of Pathology," CAP Press.
 This journey has led Ray to a greater understanding and appreciation of his work.
 He envisions his art to be a prescient, visual manifestation of the battle raging within, and a powerful testament to the beauty of Hope.